-While the casinos, golf courses and town beaches soak up the crowds, take to the footpaths to discover the amazing volcanic formations of the coastline, or head through the citrus orchards lining the slopes of Hallasan (1,950m / 6,397ft), Korea’s highest peak, to reach an ancient Buddhist temple.
+While Jeju's amazing golf courses, casino's and beaches towns soak up the crowds, we recommend taking to the beautifully charted footpaths to discover the amazing volcanic formations of the coastline or heading through citrus orchards lining the slopes of Hallasan (1,950m / 6,397ft), Korea’s highest peak, to reach an ancient Buddhist temple.

 Udo, an islet off the northeastern shore, is where you’ll find white-sand coral beaches lapping black-rock cliffs.
 Divers and snorkelers, meanwhile, head for the city of Seogwipo, on the south coast, which has the warmest seas in Korea and some superb coral reefs.